-In 2001, NMFS developed another SEIS to consider the impacts on Steller sea lions of different management regimes for the Alaska groundfish fisheries.
+In 2001, NMFS developed a programmatic SEIS to consider the impacts on Steller sea lions of different management regimes for the Alaska groundfish fisheries.
 A committee composed of 21 members from fishing groups, processor groups, Alaska communities, environmental advocacy groups, and NMFS representatives met to recommend conservation measures for Steller sea lions and to develop a "preferred alternative" for the SEIS.
 Although consensus was not reached, a "preferred alternative" was identified and included in the SEIS.
-The preferred alternative included complicated, area-specific management measures (e.g., area restrictions and closures) designed to reduce direct and indirect interactions between the groundfish fisheries and Steller sea lions, particularly in waters within 10 nmi of haulouts and rookeries.
-The suite of conservation measures actually implemented in 2002 were developed after working with the: 1) State of Alaska to explore whether there are potential adverse effects of state fisheries on Steller sea lions, and 2) the North Pacific Fishery Management Council to further minimize overcapitalization of fisheries and concentration of fisheries in time and space.
-A draft Recovery Plan reviewing current threats to the eastern and western U.S. stocks and proposing actions and guidelines for recovery was released by NMFS in May 2006 (NMFS 2006).
-Responses to public comments were being considered in late 2006.
+The preferred alternative included complicated, area-specific management measures (e.g., area restrictions and closures) designed to reduce direct and indirect interactions between the Atka mackerel, pollock, and Pacific cod fisheries and

+Steller sea lions, particularly in waters within 10 nmi of haulouts and rookeries.
+The suite of conservation measures, which were implemented in 2002, were developed after working with the: 1) State of Alaska to explore whether there are potential adverse effects of state fisheries on Steller sea lions, and 2) the North Pacific Fishery Management Council (Council) to further minimize overcapitalization of fisheries and concentration of fisheries in time and space.
+NMFS reinitiated consultation on the groundfish fisheries in 2006 and expects to finalize the BO in fall 2008.